YUYE-RainLeaf/ARIP/README.md

 - Other
   - BSA: Buried Surface Area, that is, the sum of the contact surface of each atom in the residue
   - Volu: Volume, contact volume
-  - EDV: Electron-Density-Weighted Volume, based on electron density weighted volume
+  - AOWV: Atomic Overlap Weighted Volume
   - UNDEF: Undefined, interactions related to non-standard residues that have not been judged

 ##### Summary Information
-- Files starting with '_ALL' contain all atom-atom contact information
+- Files starting with '_ALL' contain all atom-atom contact information, including atom type, contact distance, surface, volume, etc.
 - Files starting with '_SUM' contain each residue's dihedral angles (proteins only), covalent and non-covalent BSA and contact volume, etc.

 ##### Success Information